 pg_partitions system catalog:

 SELECT partitiontablename from pg_partitions WHERE tablename='*parent\_table*;

 There is a trade-off between the amount of time it takes to generate statistics and the quality, or accuracy, of the statistics.

 To allow large tables to be analyzed in a reasonable amount of time,

 ANALYZE takes a random sample of the table contents, rather than examining every row.
 To increase the number of sample values for all table columns adjust the

 default_statistics_target configuration parameter.
 The target value ranges from 1 to 1000; the default target value is 100.
 The

 default_statistics_target variable applies to all columns by default, and specifies the number of values that are stored in the list of common values.
 A larger target may improve the quality of the query planner’s estimates, especially for columns with irregular data patterns.

-default_statistics_target can be set at the coordinator/session level and requires a reload.
+default_statistics_target can be set at the master/session level and requires a reload.

 DELETEoperations that significantly change the underlying data.